bahmoudd/arch-install-guide/README.md

 Save & exit.

 ### Enable NetworkManager
-"Enabling" a software puts in a state when you can use it - essentially turning it on so you can use it.
+"Enabling" a piece of software essentially turns it on so you can use it.
 ```
 systemctl enable NetworkManager
 ```